meetar/fjord.style/about.md

 I've worked as animator, designer, and technical director on a wide variety of commercial, industrial, and artistic projects, mostly involving 3D graphics.
 My most strongly-held opinions concern the timing of very brief events.
 I believe there are few irreducibly complex ideas, but many inadequate explanations.

-"Fjord style" is an appreciation of layers, weatherproofing, clearly-marked routes, non-skid surfaces, dark neutrals with bright accent colors, and lists of things which turn out to be metaphors.
+"Fjord style" is an appreciation of layers, weatherproofing, clearly-marked routes, non-skid surfaces, dark neutrals with bright accents, and lists of things which turn out to be metaphors.

 Currently, I make unusual maps at [Mapzen](mapzen.com) in New York.
 I like getting email and meeting people, so please do drop me a note and say hello.